easypropertylistings/Easy-Property-Listings/readme.txt

 = 2.0.1: January 29, 2015 =

-* New: Added CSS to Default template containers for Twenty 15 CSS Fix.
+* Fix: Attempted Twenty 15 CSS Fix but causes issues with other themes.
+Manual fix: Copy CSS from style-front.css to correct, margins and grid/sorter.
 * Fix: Restored Display of Inspection Label for properties with scheduled inspection times.
-* Fix: Search Widget security fix.
+* Fix: Search Widget security fix and performance improvements.

 = 2.0: January 27, 2015 =